mono-js/mono/docs/quickstart.md

 ## New project

-It is recommended to use `create-mono-app`, which helps creating new Mono app in seconds:
+It is recommended to use [create-mono-app](https://github.com/terrajs/create-mono-app), which helps creating new Mono app in seconds:

 ```
 npx create-mono-app <my-mono-app>
 ```

-If you use npm 5.1 or earlier, you can't use `npx`.
+If you use `npm` 5.1 or earlier, you can't use `npx`.
 Instead, install `create-mono-app` globally:

 ```
 npm install -g create-mono-app
 create-mono-app <my-mono-app>
 ```